Protester drives at New Zealand police as cordon tightens

 Since the beginning of the pandemic, New Zealand has reported just 56 virus deaths among its population of 5 million, after it imposed strict border controls and lockdowns to eliminate earlier outbreaks.

-Prime Minister Jacinda Ardern said this week she plans to begin easing virus mandates and restrictions once the peak of the current outbreak has passed.
+Ardern said earlier this week she plans to begin easing virus mandates and restrictions once the peak of the current outbreak has passed.